forseti-security/forseti-security/_news/2019-09-17-forseti-cv-blog-pt1.md

 ---
-title: Protecting your GCP infrastructure at scale with Forseti Config Validator (pt1)
+title: Protecting your GCP infrastructure at scale with Forseti Config Validator (part 1)
 author: Adrien Walkowiak
 ---